blorente/books/_posts/2021-11-21-belcroft-cognito-fractis-upcoming.md

 ---
-layout: post
+layout: post_with_image
-title: "[Upcoming] Belcroft: Cognitor Fractis"
+title: "[Upcoming] Belcroft: Cognitor Fracti"
-thumbnail-img: /assets/img/belcroft-cover.jpg
+thumbnail-img: /assets/img/bco-cover-small.jpg
-cover-img: /assets/img/belcroft-cover.jpg
+main_image: /assets/img/bco-cover-small.jpg
 ---

-People are disappearing in Decorat.
-More people than usual, that is.
-It's like the smog of the Grids is swallowing them whole.

-It was a matter of time before the wrong people started vanishing.

-After almost 40 years in the frontline, a cryptic message about her father makes Erika Belcroft return to her homeworld.
-Will she find her footing in the concrete jungle of the undercity?

-Remember: In Decorat, you're never alone.
-Not even inside your mind.

-{% include newsletter-magnet-belcroft.html %}
+It's the 10th millennium.
+In Decorat, billions of workers spend their collective minds sieving through eons of data.
+Who cares about their sanity -- there are always more people.

+Four decades after leaving her homeworld, Major Erika of House Belcroft receives an urgent message pleading for her return to Decorat.
+People are disappearing in the hundreds and her father is amongst them.

+Her investigation pulls her and her cat Tristan out of the comfortable Spires, under the smog layer, and into the city's rotten underbelly.
+But in the hidden urban depths of Decorat, some questions lead to deadly answers.